trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

     `query_partition_filter_required` catalog session property for temporary,
     catalog specific use.
   - `false`
+* - `iceberg.query-partition-filter-required-schemas`
+  - Allow specifying the list of schemas for which Trino will enforce that queries use a filter on partition keys for source tables.
+The list can be specified using the `iceberg.query-partition-filter-required-schemas`, or the `query_partition_filter_required_schemas` session property.
+The list is taken into consideration only if the `iceberg.query-partition-filter-required` configuration property or the `query_partition_filter_required` session property is set to `true`.
+  - `[]`
 * - `iceberg.incremental-refresh-enabled`
   - Set to `false` to force the materialized view refresh operation to always perform a full refresh.
 You can use the `incremental_refresh_enabled`